-- The vegan cream cheese frosting from this recipe would make an awesome alternative to the glaze.
+- The vegan cream cheese frosting from this vegan carrot cake recipe would make an awesome alternative to the glaze.

 - The filling for this recipe includes not just cinnamon, but also ginger, nutmeg and cloves.
 I like lots of spices!
 If you're not into that, feel free to leave the extra spices out and just use cinnamon.
 If you want to experiment with even more additional spices and flavors, try some allspice, cardamom and/or orange zest.

 - Can I refrigerate the uncooked rolls longer than 12 hours?
 How about freezing them?
 I've only tested the recipe with 12 hours of chill time, so I can't say for sure.
 I suspect that after 12 hours the rolls will start to lose their ability to rise.
 As for freezing, I think, based on my experience with freezing other yeast doughs, that this would work, but I can't say for sure.